yuchingho/University/Events/2016.02.01 to 2016.05.01 - UWS Student Fellowship/README.md

 UWS Rewards is a prototype mobile-app to increase student engagement and satisfaction within the university.
-The "index.html" file in the __UWS Rewards Folder__ can be opened with an editor like [Brackets](http://brackets.io/), [Webstorm](https://www.jetbrains.com/webstorm/), or [Komodo Edit](https://www.activestate.com/komodo-ide/downloads/edit).
+The "index.html" file in the __UWS Rewards__ folder can be opened with an editor like [Brackets](http://brackets.io/), [Webstorm](https://www.jetbrains.com/webstorm/), or [Komodo Edit](https://www.activestate.com/komodo-ide/downloads/edit).

-It can also be tested on my [Portfolio](https://yuchingho.com/) with this link - [UWS Rewards Prototype](https://yuchingho.neocities.org/UWS-Rewards-Prototype.html).
+It can [be tested here](https://yuchingho.neocities.org/UWS-Rewards-Prototype.html).
 It is best seen from a mobile.

 ## UWS Student Fellowship